 Under the terms and subject to the conditions of the Purchase Agreement, we have the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$28.0 million in the aggregate of shares of our common stock.
-Sales of common stock by us, if any, will be subject to certain limitations, and may occur from time to time, at our sole discretion, over the 36-month period commencing on the date the conditions set forth in the Purchase Agreement are satisfied (such date on which all of such conditions are satisfied, the "Commencement Date").
+Sales of common stock by us, if any, will be subject to certain limitations, and may occur from time to time, at our sole discretion, over the 36-month period commencing on August 14, 2020 (the "Commencement Date").
+Further, we will be significantly limited in our ability to sell shares of our common stock under the Purchase Agreement unless and until the number of authorized shares of our common stock is increased, which would require stockholder approval.

 Following the Commencement Date, under the Purchase Agreement, on any business day selected by us, we may direct Lincoln Park to purchase up to 100,000 shares of our common stock on such business day (each, a "Regular Purchase"), provided, however, that (i) the Regular Purchase may be increased to up to 125,000 shares, provided that the closing sale price of the common stock is not below \$3.00 on the purchase date; and (ii) the Regular Purchase may be increased to up to 150,000 shares, provided that the closing sale price of the common stock is not below \$5.00 on the purchase date.
 In each case, Lincoln Park's maximum commitment in any single Regular Purchase may not exceed \$1,000,000.
 The purchase price per share for each such Regular Purchase will be based off of prevailing market prices of common stock immediately preceding the time of sale.
 In addition to Regular Purchases, we may direct Lincoln Park to purchase other amounts as accelerated purchases or as additional accelerated purchases if the closing sale price of the common stock exceeds certain threshold prices as set forth in the Purchase Agreement.
 In all instances, we may not sell shares of our common stock to Lincoln Park beneficially owning more than 9.99% of the outstanding shares of our common stock.
-As of June 30, 2020, we have not made any sales of our common stock under the Purchase Agreement.
+As of September 30, 2020, we have not made any sales of our common stock under the Purchase Agreement.